About the In-house Network advisory committee

 Sarah has extensive experience of complex investigations, multi-million pound claims, multi-party claims and ensuring learning from events.
 She is one of the lead solicitors representing the NHS in Wales in the COVID-19 Public Inquiry.

-Sarah particular enjoys driving efficiency and change and, providing training, mentoring and support to others.
+Sarah particular enjoys driving efficiency and change, and providing training, mentoring and support to others.